vlcn-io/crsqlite-js/packages/rx-query/notes.md

 Re-writing selects...
 - Pull rowids
 - if joins, pull all rowids & make a new relation in cache if one does not exist

+---

+aggregations -- revert the old row value, apply the new row value.

+---

+Map your SQL to simpler graph expressions?

+---

+Range table indexing of queries?

+someone issues a query, we pull constraints and create a range in the range tree for each constraint against an indexed column...